nightmareze1/kubelab/README.md

-""" K8S in gcloud with autoscaling and HPA test"
+""" K8S in gcloud with autoscaling and HPA test """

 ```
 ➜  gke gcloud auth login